cellml/libcellml/docs/index.rst

 how you want to use it.

-* For a quickstart setup of libCellML for users already familiar with the CellML format, please follow the Quickstart guide.
+* For a quickstart setup of libCellML for users already familiar with the CellML format, please follow the :ref:`Quickstart<quickstart>` guide.

 * For users who are new to CellML, please see the step-by-step instructions which begin with :ref:`Tutorial 0: Installation and testing<tutorial0>`.

-* For developers who want to contribute or build libCellML from source, please start with the :ref:`Setup for Developers<dev_setup>` page in the :ref:`Documentation for developers<index_development>` section.
+* For developers who want to build libCellML from source and perhaps contribute to the code base, please start with the :ref:`Setup for Developers<dev_setup>` page in the :ref:`Documentation for developers<index_development>` section.

 Tutorials for users
 -------------------